quellabs/signal-hub/README.md

 ## Provider Families

 Provider families organize service providers into logical groups.
+Families are determined by the composer.json structure, not by the provider classes themselves.

 ### Defining Provider Families

-Define providers in different families in your `composer.json` using the nested structure:
+Define providers in different families in your `composer.json`:

 ```json
 {